A new era of UK freight: Electrifying road transport

 In addition to providing several work-related benefits for truck drivers, the electrification of the transport industry will also provide wider benefits for the public.
 Accelerating the decarbonisation of transport will save lives and significantly reduce noise pollution, making the UK a more enjoyable place to live.

-Air pollution is the top environmental risk to human health in the UK.
-In 2016, air pollution was responsible for 40 thousand premature deaths, costing the UK economy upwards of £20 billion annually.
+Air pollution is the top environmental risk to human health in the UK, causing an estimated 28,000 to 36,000 deaths annually.
+Research from CBI Economics indicates that meeting WHO air quality guidelines could prevent 17,000 premature deaths annually and boost the UK economy by £1.6 billion each year.
 The main cause of air pollution in the UK is transport, where diesel and petrol vehicles emit harmful pollutants of nitrogen dioxide and particulate matter which are causes for asthma, inflammation and other lung problems.
 In addition to reducing GHG emissions, the shift to electric vehicles will also bring a significant reduction in these types of harmful emissions, which will support improved public health across the country, especially for the communities located near freight corridors and motorway routes.

 Furthermore, the transformation of the transport sector will fuel economic growth.
 The introduction of electric vehicles will create new jobs around the UK and could ultimately support up to 22 thousand jobs in 2024 and up to 74 thousand jobs in 2030.
 As the economy transitions to net zero, the development of road transport sector technologies could support up to 71 thousand jobs in 2050.